fadhilyori/fadhilyori.github.io/content/posts/2021/09/12/cara-menggunakan-mirror-buaya-di-ubuntu/index.en.md

 ---
-slug: cara-menggunakan-mirror-buaya.klas.or.id-di-ubuntu
+slug: how-to-use-buaya.klas.or.id-mirror-in-ubuntu
-title: "Cara Menggunakan Mirror buaya.klas.or.id di Ubuntu"
+title: "How to Use buaya.klas.or.id Mirror in Ubuntu"
 date: "2021-09-12"
 tags: ["linux", "mirror", "repository", "buaya", "klas"]
 categories: ["tutorial"]
 author: "Fadhil Yori"
 draft: false
 hidemeta: false
-summary: "Bagaimana sih menggunakan mirror Ubuntu lokal? mari kita bahas disini."
+summary: "What are the steps to using a local Ubuntu mirror?
+Let's talk about it."
-description: "Bagaimana sih menggunakan mirror Ubuntu lokal? mari kita bahas disini."
+description: "What are the steps to using a local Ubuntu mirror?
+Let's talk about it."
 canonicalURL: ""
 disableShare: false
 hideSummary: false